What It Means to be Fear Free Certified

 The Fear Free approach to veterinary medicine takes your pet’s whole health into concern.
 It works by identifying any trigger for anxiety and fear in the veterinary setting and modifying or removing it for your pet's comfort.
 Fear Free also means being able to recognize signs of fear and distress.

 At Blue Cross Pet Hospital, all of our staff members are Fear Free Certified Professionals.
-What’s more is we’ve integrated the Fear Free approach directly into our practice mindset.
+What’s more is we’ve integrated this approach directly into our practice mindset.
 As a Fear Free Certified Practice, you can trust that your pet is in gentle, capable hands from the moment they walk through our doors to the moment they leave.

 Our Fear Free Approach